Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 In 1935 Field and Stream Magazine began offering a challenge trophy to the dog that earned the greatest number of points.
 Only competition in Open All Age Stakes counted.

-Night Light was a Field Champion and major pointed in dog shows.
+He was a Field Champion and major pointed in dog shows.
 Jetsam was a Show Champion which included winning the points at the Westminster Kennel Club show in 1934.

 It's interesting that Night Light carried the chocolate gene while his sister, Jetsam, carried the yellow gene.